Nov 242012

 The central area of Lagos de Moreno, with its romantic corners and shaded walks, is a place to wander through slowly, savoring the sights and sounds of an unashamedly provincial town, one proud of its history and still retaining a dignified air.
 An overnight stay allows visitors to savor the unique atmosphere of this lovely town in the early morning or late evening when lower-angled sunlight shows the colors and details in the stonework to best effect.

-[Lightly edited extract from Tony Burton's Western Mexico: A Traveller's Treasury; a new, revised e-book edition coming very shortly.]
+[Lightly edited extract from Tony Burton’s Western Mexico: A Traveler’s Treasury.]

 Related posts: